shuaiwang981108/shuaiwang981108.github.io/_pages/about.md

 My work and research
 ======
 My research interests cover diverse aspects of environmental science and engineering related to the biogeochemical cycles of irons in the enviroment.
-My current research topic focuses on using experiment and model prediction technology to unravel the mechanisms of biofilm interaction with metals.
-I have also studied molecular dynamics (MD) simualtions and the computational fluid dynamics (CFD).
+My current research topic focuses on using experiment and model prediction technology to unravel the mechanisms of biofilm interaction with heavy metals.
+I have also studied molecular dynamics (MD) simualtions and the computational fluid dynamics (CFD) appoarches.

 My background and history
 ======